Ole Miss vs. Arkansas NCAA Football Odds, Plays and Insights | October 9, 2021

 Ole Miss Stats and Trends

-- Ole Miss has covered the spread on two occasions this year.
+- Thus far this year Ole Miss has two wins against the spread.

-- The Rebels have always covered the spread this season when favored by 5.5 points or more.

-- Ole Miss' games this year have eclipsed the over/under two times in three opportunities (66.7%).
+- Ole Miss' games this year have hit the over on two of three set point totals (66.7%).

-- When Ole Miss records more than 19 points, it is 2-1 against the spread and 3-1 overall.
+- Ole Miss is 2-1 against the spread and 3-1 overall this season when the team notches more than 19.0 points.

-- In games that Ole Miss picks up more than 282.8 yards, the team is 2-1 against the spread and 3-1 overall.
+- Ole Miss is 2-1 against the spread and 3-1 overall when the team piles up over 282.8 yards.

-- This year, the Rebels have three turnovers, three fewer than the Razorbacks have takeaways (6).
+- The Rebels have turned the ball over three times this season, three fewer than the Razorbacks have forced (6).

 - Find the latest spread and moneyline odds for Ole Miss at SISportsbook.